sakshat-bhattarai/Linq-Security-Compliance-Assessment/incident-response.md

 # Incident Response Plan for Phishing Scenario

 ## Incident Overview
-An employee reports a phishing email that looked like it was from our CEO.
+An employee reports a phishing email that appeared to be from our CEO.
 They clicked a link, entered their password, and realized hours later that it was a scam.

 ## Step-by-Step Actions to Investigate the Incident

 ### Step 1: Immediate Isolation

 - **Isolate User Account:**
-Our first step should be identifying and resetting the compromised employee's account password to cut off access from the scammer.
+The first step should be identifying and resetting the compromised employee's account password to cut off access from the scammer.

 - **Terminate Active Sessions:**
-Even though we've isolated the device from the scammer, there might be active sessions open under the respective employee's account.
-Our next step is identifying and closing all active sessions (both on-premises and cloud platforms) associated with the employee.
+Although the device has been isolated from the scammer, there might be active sessions still open under the employee's account.
+The next step is identifying and closing all active sessions (on both on-premises and cloud platforms) associated with the employee.

 - **Isolate Device:**
-At this point, the scammer might have already infected the employee's device with malware.
-To prevent further damage, we should isolate the device from the network as soon as possible.
+At this point, the scammer may have already infected the employee's device with malware.
+To prevent further damage, the device should be isolated from the network as soon as possible.

 ### Step 2: Notification

 #### Internal Notifications:

-We should clearly notify all internal personnel responsible for incident management, investigation, and mitigation.
-Properly notifying internal personnel can promptly avoid confusion and service delays, ensuring coordinated action during incident response.
-The internal personnel to notify should include:
+All internal personnel responsible for incident management, investigation, and mitigation should be promptly notified.
+Proper notification can help avoid confusion and service delays, ensuring coordinated action during the incident response.
+The internal personnel to notify include:

 - **Incident Response Team**
 - **IT Department**